practical assessments

 Together we’ll connect your child’s unique patterns of emotional regulation with sturdy brain-body-behavior support.

+Many families drawn to my work are looking for clarity about what type of support will be the best fit.
 While I’m certainly prepared to follow your instincts about your child’s needs—part of my job is helping you identify what interventions are likely to be most effective and connect with right-fit supports.

 Over many years of practice and training, I’ve developed a unique approach to play-based assessment that takes into account your family dynamics, your child’s current strengths and areas of challenge, and the bigger picture of their social, emotional, and developmental skills, as well as where they could benefit from additional resources or a shift in expectations.